smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 This module handles all the aspects of deploying smad service stack.
 Which consists of Hono, MongoDB, Prometheus, Jaeger and Grafana.
 Uses Helm for deployment.

+Direct URL to chart's source is provided one line above a ``helm_release`` resource where one can see how the chart can be configured.
+Included .yaml files are configured with the values acquired from these Helm charts.

 ### `main.tf`

 #### `resource "helm_release" "mongodb"`